Johns Hopkins Medicine is providing outpatient infusion therapy in Maryland for patients with COVID-19.

-Johns Hopkins Medicine and the University of Maryland Medical System are operating an outpatient center to provide infusion therapy for patients with COVID-19.
-Located at the Baltimore Convention Center, the infusion center administers monoclonal antibody therapies authorized by the U.S. Food and Drug Administration (FDA) under an emergency use authorization (EUA).
+Johns Hopkins Medicine and the University of Maryland Medical System are operating an outpatient center located at the Baltimore Convention Center.
+The infusion center administers monoclonal antibody therapies authorized by the U.S. Food and Drug Administration (FDA) under an emergency use authorization (EUA).
 Referrals are required.
 Monoclonal antibody therapy helps prevent hospitalization or worsening of symptoms in certain patients with COVID-19, but it may not be appropriate for everyone.

-The Baltimore Convention Center COVID-19 Infusion Center is open Monday through Saturday, 8 a.m.– 6 p.m.
+- The Baltimore Convention Center COVID-19 Infusion Center is open Tuesday, Wednesday, Thursday and Saturday from 1 - 4:30 p.m.

-To refer a patient to the Baltimore Convention Center COVID-19 Infusion Center, outpatient providers should follow the steps below.
+To refer a patient for treatment to the Baltimore Convention Center COVID-19 Infusion Center, outpatient providers should complete this Infusion Center online referral form.

 The Baltimore Convention Center infusion suite team will review the referral form upon receipt and contact the patient to coordinate services as soon as possible.

-The infusion combination therapy, casirivimab and imdevimab, acts similarly to bamlanivimab, with similar inclusion and exclusion criteria.
-This combination therapy is not offered at our site at this time, but it may be offered in the near future.
-Both treatments have the same FDA EUA criteria, and have been demonstrated to reduce COVID-19 hospitalization or emergency room visits when administered within 10 days of symptom onset.
+The infusion combination therapy, casirivimab and imdevimab, has FDA EUA criteria, and has been demonstrated to reduce COVID-19 hospitalization or emergency room visits when administered within 10 days of symptom onset.

 - Have a body mass index (BMI) ≥35

 - Are currently receiving immunosuppressive treatment

 - Are ≥55 years of age AND have cardiovascular disease, OR hypertension, OR chronic obstructive pulmonary disease/other chronic respiratory disease